V.S. Niketan Higher Secondary School

-School Curriculum
+Curriculum

 The school delivers a curriculum designed to meet the needs of each student through the application of Nepal's National Curriculum.
 The Curriculum is taught through the Developmental Interactive Approach.
 English is the medium of instruction.

 The primary curriculum includes the core areas of learning and experience, these are: English and Nepali Language and Literacy, Mathematics, Science, Social Studies, Health and Physical Education, Creative and Expressive Arts, Information and Communications Technology and Vocational Education.

 Students go out of school to extend their knowledge and experience through educational field trips.
 This provides direct first-hand experience in learning as well as providing a stimulus for work in the classroom.

 In teaching English a high priority is placed on all aspects of literacy; speaking, listening, reading and writing, spelling and handwriting.

 Art, music and drama rooms develop a student's creativity and confidence.
 VSN places an emphasis on increasing student's performance skills.

 Each term during Curriculum Night parents is informed of their child's grade curriculum.
 At the end of each school year a Curriculum Committee reviews each grade level curriculum in relation to “Best Teaching Practices” used throughout the year and student academic performance.
 Changes to the curriculum are made accordingly.

 The Primary School consists of classes 1 to 5.
 In addition to oral work, activities, games, practicals, excursions, etc., students are taught subjects like English, Nepali, Mathematics, Science, Social Studies, Computer Studies, Moral Science, General Knowledge and Health Education.
 They are taught gymnastics and swimming.
 Co-curricular activities such as singing, dance and instrumental music are taught.

 The Lower Secondary School consists of classes 6 to 8.
 Besides English, Nepali, Mathematics, Science, Social Studies, Computer Studies, Moral Science, General Knowledge, the students are introduced to advanced level Mathematics and H.P.E.
 (Environment Health & Population) Co-curricular activities also include Club activities.

 The Secondary School consists of classes 9 and 10.
 The HMG (S. L. C.) curricular is followed in these classes.
 The students, however, take part in co-curricular activities and club activities.
 They are also introduced to a course in Advanced Level English.

 The Higher Secondary School consists of classes 11 and 12.
 The HSEB curricular is followed in between commerce and science subjects.
 The students of this level take part in various co-curricular activities.